seriesnext/seriesnext/documents/term-sheet.md

-Terms for Private Placement of Series Seed Preferred Stock of *[corporation name]*
+Terms for Private Placement of Series Seed Preferred Stock of _{corporation name}_
 ==================================================================================

-*[date]*
+_{date}_

-The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of *[corporation name]*, a Delaware corporation (the "**Company**").
+The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of _{corporation name}_, a Delaware corporation (the "**Company**").
 Except for the section entitled "Binding Terms," this summary of terms does not constitute a legally binding obligation.
 The parties intend to enter into a legally binding obligation only pursuant to definitive agreements to be negotiated and executed by the parties.

 Securities to Issue
 -------------------